dmbarbour/wikilon/docs/ABC_Minimalist.md

 During evaluation, all program level errors are modeled via `{&error}`.
 The context level issue of 'running out of memory' shall be handled by a checkpoint-based evaluation mode so that, while we might lose a little work, our program state remains valid.

-*Aside:* For work with AO dictionaries, it seems hugely useful to support injection of dictionary into our context.
-This would happen during 'program build' time, and we could evaluate even if we don't know a definition.
-E.g. if we forget to define `{%foo}`, we can fail.
-Injected definitions could be immutable after assignment.

 *Note:* I may provide an option/mode to perform lightweight optimization and simplification during program entry.
 But I will want a version that exactly preserves a program as entered.

 *Aside:* I won't introduce support for binaries yet - at least not before accelerators exist to simplify rendering within a program.

-### Linking in Context
+### AO Linking and Dictionaries

 With program rewriting, I can continue evaluation in the presence of unknown tokens, we'll just not be able to move data across that token.
 Thus, there is no reason to restrict against tokens we don't recognize.

-An interesting related point is that we can easily provide ABC definitions for these tokens, in a linker style.

-Rather than repeating the work of injecting code into a context every time, ideally we can reify our dictionary just once then reuse it many times, perhaps integrated with value stowage.
-So this might be modeled by an API that introduces a special 'dictionary value' and enables constrained updates thereof, yet ensures this value is subject to stowage.
-I.e. runtime-layer data encapsulation.
-I think that, by this means, we could gain a great deal of performance.
+It seems that I could easily provide ABC definitions for linker tokens as a context parameter.
+Ideally in a manner that allows me to construct a 'dictionary' once then reuse it for many computations.
+Wrapping a dictionary data structure within a simple function of type `Token → Maybe Program` or `Text → Maybe Text` should probably work effectively, while permitting clients to decide the more general structure.

+With rewriting, the final output of a program can preserve most link structure that isn't directly used.
+This should greatly simplify debugging by allowing more symbolic context in the debug output.

 ### Bit Representations